nmwsharp/polyscope-docs/source/basics/scene_options.md

     If true, all structures will have their transform set to center their bounding box immediately after being registered.

     This centers the content nicely in view, but obscures any important absolute world positions.

     Default: `false`.

-??? func "`#!cpp bool options::autoscaleStructures`"

-    ##### autoscale structures

-    If true, all structures will have their transform set to rescale their length to 1 immediately after being registered.

-    This scales the content nicely in view, but obscures any important absolute world positions.

-    Default: `false`.